tunbola/ehealth_test/README.md

 Discussion on transversing a tree Depth first is in a text file in the parent folder for the repository.

-Please run bower install to set up the dependencies required for the project Thanks.
+Please run bower install in the angular-pouch-db-app folder to set up the dependencies required for the project Thanks.